kthibodeaux/cubie_pin/README.md

 This is a work in progress and may contain bugs and incomplete features.

+For a list of the pins you can use visit the [GPIO Introduction page](https://github.com/cubieplayer/Cubian/wiki/GPIO-Introduction) of the Cubian wiki.

 ## Installation

 If you do not have Ruby you can install 1.9.3 on Cubian by running: